Get Ahead With These Travel Tips

 - Get there early.
 It's better to be early than to miss your flight.
 We offer travelers gourmet eats, massages, wine tastings, a range of shopping options, live performances and more to keep you entertained.

 - Worried about navigating the airport?
-Airline and airport websites and mobile apps offer great resources for managing travel and staying informed.
 Download the DC Airports app and familiarize yourself with it in advance.
+In addition, airline websites and mobile apps offer great resources for managing travel and staying informed.

-- We feature local flavors and those must-try locales.
+- Want to grab a bite to eat before your flight?
+We feature local flavors and those must-try locales.
 For a last-chance opportunity to taste a bit of the D.C. region.
 Chef Geoff’s offers up a range of locally inspired creations.

 - Traveling with a disability or family member with a disability?
 Tell the airline in advance (airlines manage wheelchair assistance), call TSA Cares three days before your trip for assistance (855.787.2227) and notify your airline that you’d like to pre-board when checking in and upon arrival at your gate.

 - Run into issues while traveling?
-Reach out to your airline on Twitter.
+Reach out to your airline on Twitter - they may be able to assist with flight delays, baggage issues and other customer service issues.
 Travelers Aid desks also provide a great resource when things don’t go as planned.